Technology — Fashion Sizing Technology

 Each dot is one solution plotted on two axes — how hard it is to integrate (left = complex, right = easy) and what it costs (top = expensive, bottom = cheap).
 Google and Snap sit bottom-right: free, no integration needed beyond a standard product listing.
 WANNA and 3DLOOK sit top-left: custom SDK builds, high cost.
 Everything in between is API-based SaaS with subscription pricing.

-← Complex to implement Easy to implement → Low cost High cost COST Free Google VTO True Fit MySizeID Naiz Fit Snap AR Bold Metrics Zero10 3DLOOK WANNA AI Sizing Engine Body Scanning Virtual Try-On
+← COMPLEX TO IMPLEMENT EASY TO IMPLEMENT → LOW COST HIGH COST COST Free Google VTO MySizeID Naiz Fit Snap AR Zero10 WANNA Fit Analytics Virtusize Measmerize AI Sizing Engine Body Scanning Virtual Try-On

-Notes: Ease of implementation reflects technical integration complexity based on published documentation.
-Cost positioning is approximate — only Google Shopping VTO is confirmed free (standard product listing).
-All other platforms use custom enterprise or subscription pricing not publicly disclosed.
+Notes: 12 solutions plotted across three technology categories.
+Ease of implementation reflects technical integration complexity based on published documentation.
+Cost positioning reflects published pricing where available (see Section 08 Pricing); enterprise-custom platforms are positioned by inferred market tier.
 AI Sizing Engines (blue) tend to sit in the mid-range on both axes.
 Body Scanning tools (amber) skew toward complex integration due to photo-capture flows.
-Virtual Try-On platforms (gold) range from free/platform to highly custom.
+Virtual Try-On platforms (fuchsia) range from free/platform to highly custom.
+Only Google Shopping VTO is confirmed free for retailers.

 03